nayer-rsl/Web-Dev/README.md

 # Info
-This repositary contains some files for the Web-Development program at Humber College.
+This repositary contains some source files for the Web-Development program at Humber College.